Fire Alarm Categories Guide for UK Businesses

 Example

-A university building where a P2 system is installed to specifically cover critical areas like chemical laboratories, the central library’s rare books section, and the main data centre, ensuring targeted protection where the risk or consequence of fire is greatest.
+A university may install a P2 system to protect critical zones such as chemical labs, a rare books archive, and the main data centre.
+This targeted approach ensures key areas receive enhanced protection where the consequences of fire are greatest.

 Fire Alarm: M Category